Purbrook: Community

-There is also a popular recreation ground known as Purbrook Heath.
+There is also a recreation ground known as Purbrook Heath.
 There is a children's park, bowls area, tennis courts, several cricket pitches, a football cage and a basketball court all located in 'The Heath'.
 There is also The Rowans Hospice located opposite the tennis courts.
 There is a long road that runs right through it, which is called Purbrook Heath Road.
 It runs straight through and then bisects off to Southwick and Portsdown Hill.

-Fort Purbrook is also another main attraction just located off Portsdown Hill.
+Fort Purbrook is another attraction just located off Portsdown Hill.
 It is home to an activity centre, and is occasionally open for craft fairs.
 Some of the activities are archery, indoor rock climbing and rifle shooting.

-Fort Purbrook was used as the location for the 1st 'The Late Bay' Winter Camp.
-After a very successful weekend the organisation have agreed to hold an annual meeting here.

 There is also 1 newsagent, a Onestop, 1 fish and chip shop and 1 pub, The Woodman.

 Papers

 The only local newspaper Purbrook has is The News.